radianthero/radianthero.github.io/_posts/2023-10-6-third-post.md

 ## Aren't you supposed to post something?
 What happened to that?

 It's coming don't worry.
 As we speak, at @816.70, I have already finished the art, now it's mostly just cleanup.
 Should be posted by tomorrow, which is good in terms of being on time as I gave myself a week to start/finish, so doing it in 5/6 days is chill.
-No color on this one, but the next one will, though it'll prob be a lot simpler of a post so I can focus more on the coloring aspect.
+No color on this one, but the next one will, though it'll prob be a lot simpler of a picture so I can focus more on the coloring aspect.

 One step at a time!